So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

 Is Kraken Easy to Use?

-Any Kraken exchange review will say the platform is not suitable for beginners.
+Any Kraken exchange review will say the platform may not be suitable for beginners.
 It has a lot of features for a crypto exchange, which is great if you’re making trading your day job.
-But not so much if you’re just looking to start out.
+Not so much if you’re just looking to start out, however.
 Trying to understand how to use Kraken might be more effort than it’s worth as there are easier-to-use platforms available.

 For example, just to purchase crypto requires a long process.
 To buy Bitcoin on Kraken, you have to: